LibraryOfCongress/speculative-annotation/README.md

 Speculative Annotation connects items from the past with the day-to-day experience of users.
 It was made with a K-12 audience in mind, with the hope that primary sources from the Library’s collection will be used by educators.
 The items are shared with contextual aids including curator annotations and links to additional resources for further research on the Library’s website.

-The experimental application will premier at the Library of Congress in the summer of 2021 at https://labs.loc.gov/work/experiments/.
+The experimental application will premier at the Library of Congress in the summer of 2021 at https://labs.loc.gov/work/experiments/annotation/.
 We hope that other cultural heritage organizations will use this open source tool with their own materials to spark engagement and dialogue with historical objects.

-Visit [Library of Congress Labs](https://labs.loc.gov/work/experiments/annotation/) for more information.
+Visit [Library of Congress Labs](https://labs.loc.gov) for more information about our work, other Innovator in Residence projects, or to sign up for our newsletter.

 <a href="https://labs.loc.gov/">
   <img src="public/social-media-logos-Labs.svg" alt="Logo" style="height: 200px; width: auto;" />